xisentian/draft-mls-combiner/draft-hale-mls-combiner.md

 ### Welcome Message Validation

-Since a client must join two sessions, the Welcome messages it receives to each session MUST indicate that it is not sufficient to join only one or the other.
+Since a client must join two sessions, the Welcome messages it receives to each session must indicate that it is not sufficient to join only one or the other.
 Therefore, the HPQMLSInfo struct indicating the GroupID and ciphersuites of the two sessions MUST be included in the Welcome message via serialization as a GroupContext Extension in order to validate joining the combined sessions.
 All members MUST verify group membership is consistent in both sessions after a join and the new member MUST issue a FULL Commit as described in Fig 1b.

 ### External Joins

 External joins are used by members who join a group without being explicitly added (via an Add-Commit sequence) by another existing member.
 The external user MUST join both the PQ session and the traditional session.
 As stated previously, the GroupInfo used to create the External Commit MUST contain the HPQMLSInfo struct.
 After joining, the new member MUST issue a FULL Commit as described in Fig 1b.

 ## Removing a Group Member